DEPLOY-1109/Web3_DesignAgency/README.md

 ## Demo
 You can view the [live demo of this project 🔗 here](https://deploy-1109.github.io/Web3_DesignAgency/).

+🚧 Important Notice: Accessing the Website

+If you encounter a ⛔ warning page when trying to access the website, follow these steps to proceed:

+Click on "Details 👆" on the warning page.
+Then, click on "Proceed to this unsafe site 👆" to access the website without any issues.
+We apologize for any inconvenience caused by this warning message.
+Rest assured that the website is safe to visit,

 # Web3 Design Agency Website Clone

 This project aims to clone a modern UI design with a glassmorphism effect for a web3 design agency website.
 The design is inspired by contemporary trends in web design and incorporates the glassmorphism effect to create a sleek and visually appealing user interface.